-- an identity check; Identification checking guidelines can be found on the GOV.UK website - a barred list check - an enhanced DBS check/certificate - a prohibition from teaching check - further checks on people who have lived or worked outside the UK - a check of professional qualifications, where required - a check to establish the person's right to work in the United Kingdom.
+- an identity check; Identification checking guidelines can be found on the GOV.UK website - an enhanced DBS check/certificate which includes barred list check for all teachers and staff in regulated activity - further checks on people who have lived or worked outside the UK - a check of professional qualifications, where required - a check to establish the person's right to work in the United Kingdom.

-In addition, the college records whether the person's position involves 'relevant activity', i.e. regularly caring for, training, supervising or being solely in charge of persons aged under 18.
 For agency and third party supply staff, we also include whether written confirmation has been received that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates.